adaltas/node-nikita/docs/content/usages/registry.md

 # Action Registration

-## Introduction

 The registration API allows actions to be registered and access by names.
-To write an action commonly involves writting a function and schedule it for execution by using the `call` action:
+To write an action commonly involves writing a function and schedule it for execution by using the `call` action:

 ```js
 require('nikita')